asafpinhasi/methuselah_evolution/README.md

-# metuselah_evolution
+# methuselah_evolution
-The program implements a genetic algorithm to find impressive metuselahs in the game of life.
+The program implements a genetic algorithm to find impressive methuselahs in the game of life.

 The Conway's game of life and methuselahs:
 The game of life is a cellular automata devised by John Conway.
 It is a two dimensional grid, where each cell can be in two cells - dead or alive.
 The cells change configurations according to a simple set of rules (for further information read - https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).